Eli Lilly and Company Strategy Analysis

 Key Strategic Areas:

-How Eli Lilly and Company tries to win
+How Eli Lilly and Company tries to Win Strategically

 Eli Lilly and Company leverages its innovative research and development capabilities, strategic collaborations, and strong intellectual property portfolio to develop and commercialize cost-effective products that provide improved outcomes for patients and deliver value to payers.
 The company focuses on continuous operational improvements and productivity enhancements to maintain a competitive edge in the pharmaceutical industry.